damiannolan/rabbitmq-producer-consumer/README.md

-# RabbitMQ Message Queue Example
+# RabbitMQ Messaging Queue Example

 A basic demonstration of using RabbitMQ as a Producer-Consumer messaging queue.